Raja Azam Khan Amacha

-Raja Azam Khan Amacha is a Pakistani politician and has been a member of the Gilgit Baltistan Assembly since November 2020.
+Raja Azam Khan Amacha is a Pakistani politician and had been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025 and from December 2009 to December 2014.
 He became Head of the ruling family of the former princely state of Shigar after the death of his father Raja Muhammad Ali Shah Saba.
-He is the Pakistan Tehreek-e-Insaf (PTI) candidate for the position of Chief Minister of Gilgit-Baltistan.
+He was the Pakistan Tehreek-e-Insaf (PTI) candidate for the position of Chief Minister of Gilgit-Baltistan.

 Political career

-He contested the 2009 Gilgit-Baltistan Assembly Election from GBA-12 Skardu-VI as a candidate of the Muttahida Qaumi Movement (MQM).
-He won the election with a margin of 1,702 votes over the runner-up Imran Nadeem of the Pakistan People's Party (PPP).
-He garnered 10,520 votes while Nadeem received 8,818 votes.
+Amacha contested the 2009 Gilgit-Baltistan Assembly Election from GBA-12 Skardu-VI as a candidate of the Muttahida Qaumi Movement (MQM).
+He won the election with a margin of 1,753 votes over the runner-up Imran Nadeem of the Pakistan People's Party (PPP).
+He garnered 10,606 votes while Nadeem received 8,852 votes.

-He contested the 2015 Gilgit-Baltistan Assembly Election from GBA-12 Shigar as a candidate of the Pakistan Muslim League (N) (PML(N)) but was unsuccessful.
+He contested the 2015 Gilgit-Baltistan Assembly Election from GBA-12 Skardu-VI as a candidate of the Pakistan Muslim League (N) (PML(N)) but was unsuccessful.
 He received 9,930 votes and lost to Imran Nadeem, a candidate of the PPP.

 He contested the 2020 Gilgit-Baltistan Assembly election from GBA-12 Shigar as a candidate of the Pakistan Tehreek-e-Insaf (PTI).
 He won the election by a margin of 1,788 votes over the runner-up Imran Nadeem of the PPP.
 He garnered 10,674 votes while Nadeem received 8,886 votes.

 On 5 July 2023, Amacha became the PTI's candidate for the position of the Chief Minister of Gilgit-Baltistan, which became vacant due to the disqualification of Khalid Khurshid, the previous Chief Minister.

+His party membership was terminated on 8 September 2025.

+He contested the 2026 Gilgit Baltistan Assembly election from GBA-12 Shigar as a candidate of Islami Tehreek Pakistan (ITP), but was unsuccessful.
+He received 8,977 votes and was defeated by Imran Nadeem, a candidate of PPP.